S-Ashcroft/S-Ashcroft.github.io/_posts/2019-02-22-top-three-errors-in-the-process-of-writing-lab-reports.md

 Fifthly, fake it til you make it.
 Don’t go into this with the mindset of “I have no idea what I’m doing, and this will go badly.”
 Think about the best that could happen, think about how to make that happen, and then do that.
 Aim high.
 Have some hope.
 Dream.

 Sixthly, find some resources that make it easier!
 Don’t do Error 1!
 We’re here to help.
-Read the blogs, buy the book written with you in mind, and follow our tweets on Twitter.
+Read the blog posts, buy the book written with you in mind, and follow our tweets on Twitter.